Skip to content

 NORA_RATE_LIMIT_UPLOAD_BURST=5000 # Default: 500

-NORA_RATE_LIMIT_GENERAL_RPS=1000 # Default: 500
+NORA_RATE_LIMIT_GENERAL_RPS=1000 # Default: 100

-NORA_RATE_LIMIT_GENERAL_BURST=2000 # Default: 1000
+NORA_RATE_LIMIT_GENERAL_BURST=2000 # Default: 200

-Monitor /metrics for nora_rate_limit_hits_total to tune appropriately.
+Monitor /metrics for rate limit indicators to tune appropriately.

 Local storage: